MDAStanford/Cyber-Security-Project-1/README.md

 configuration was performed manually, which is advantageous because... it eliminates the possibility of human error, and conserves resources by auto-populating large numbers of files.

-*TODO: What is the main advantage of automating configuration with Ansible?* The main benefit is the continuity of data
+What is the main advantage of automating configuration with Ansible?*

+The main benefit of automation is the continuity of data, and minimization of human error.

-The playbook implements the following tasks: - *TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+In 3-5 bullets,
+explain the steps of the ELK installation play.
 E.g., install Docker;
-download image; etc.* - ... - ...
+download image; etc.

 	*INSTALL PYTHON3-PIP
   	*INSTALL DOCKER MODULE